bwaismeyer/vg_demographics/README.md

 ## Key Tasks Product Will Support for Target Audience(s)
 Our broader audience should be able to:
 * Understand the premise of the study
-* Observe broad trends and key takeaways
+* Observe broad trends and key takeaways (e.g., % male, % white, etc.)
 * Obtain the data in a non-specialized format

 Analytically-minded folks should be able to: